 - (h) service rooms and storage areas is located for convenient access by users and must be well ventilated and well lit - (i) residents have access to a cold water supply for the cleaning of bins and the waste storage areas.
 Storage areas are constructed and designed to be weather proof and easy to clean, with wastewater discharged to sewer. - 4.
 Where site characteristics, number of bins and length of street frontage allow, bins may be collected from a temporary kerbside location.
 In instances where kerbside bin collection is not appropriate, bins are collected on-site.
 Bins that are collected on-site are to be collected either from their usual storage point or from an on-site temporary holding area located inside the property boundary and close to a property entrance. - 5.
 Where bins cannot be collected from a kerbside location or from a temporary holding area located immediately inside the property boundary, the development is designed to allow for on-site access by garbage collection vehicles (of dimensions detailed in the 'Waste Management Technical Manual').
 In these instances, the site is configured so as to allow collection vehicles to enter and exit the site in a forward direction and so that collection vehicles do not impede general access to, from or within the site.
 Access driveways to be used by collection vehicles is of sufficient strength to support such vehicles. - 6.
-Where a collection vehicle is required to enter a property, access driveways and internal roads are designed in accordance with 'Australian Standard 2890.2 Parking Facilities Off-Street Commercial Vehicle Facilities 2002' Australian Standard 2890.2 2018 Parking facilities Part 2: Off-street commercial vehicle facilities. - 7.
+Where a collection vehicle is required to enter a property, access driveways and internal roads are designed in accordance with Australian Standard 2890.2 2018 Parking facilities Part 2: Off-street commercial vehicle facilities. - 7.
 The design and location of waste storage areas/facilities compliments the design of both the development and the surrounding streetscape.
 Bin storage areas must be located behind the building line of the dwelling, or where they are screened and cannot be viewed from public areas. - 8.
 Developments containing four or more storeys are provided with a suitable system for the transportation of waste and recyclables from each storey to waste storage/collection areas. - 9.
-Garbage Waste chutes where included, are designed in accordance with the 'Waste Management Technical Manual', the 'Building Code of Australia' and 'Better Practice Guide for Waste Management in Multi- Unit Dwellings' Better practice guide for resource recovery in residential developments 2019.
+Waste chutes where included, are designed in accordance with the 'Waste Management Technical Manual', the 'Building Code of Australia' and Better practice guide for resource recovery in residential developments 2019.
 Garbage chutes are not suitable for recyclable materials and are therefore clearly labelled to discourage improper use.
-Where recycling chutes are not provided, Aalternative interim disposal facilities for recyclables should be provided at each point of access to the garbage waste chute system.
+Where recycling chutes are not provided, alternative interim disposal facilities for recyclables should be provided at each point of access to the waste chute system.